MikaAK/ecto_shorts/README.md

 ### Usage
 There are 4 main modules to `EctoShorts`. `SchemaHelpers`, `CommonFilters`, `CommonChanges` and `Actions`

-To use create functions we must define `create_changeset(params)` on our schema, this usually looks like:
+With our `Actions.create` and related functions we can also define `create_changeset(params)` on our schema, this usually looks like:
 ```elixir
 def create_changeset(params \\ %{}), do: changeset(%__MODULE__{}, params)
 ```
+or some other variation of changeset that runs specifically on creates

 #### Actions
 This module takes a schema and filter parameters and runs them through CommonFilters, esentially a wrapper